ArtemSharypov/4580-research-project/README.md

 # Using the firewall

-  We access the firewall directly by invoking the 'minifirewall' command
+  We access the firewall directly by invoking the 'minifirewall' command.
+Below are examples of some simple commands to get you started.
+Please view the project report or simply invoke the 'minifirewall' command without parameters for a more detailed explanation on command usage.

    1. To print all of your currently configured rules:

           minifirewall --print

-   2. To Block incoming packets
+   2. To Block all incoming packets

+          minifirewall --in --proto -ALL --action BLOCK

-   3. To block outgoing packets
+   3. To block all outgoing packets

+          minifirewall --in --proto -ALL --action BLOCK

-   4. To block outgoing packets to a specific IP
+   4. To block incoming packets from a specific IP (Ex: 127.0.0.2)

+          minifirewall --in --srcip 127.0.0.2 --proto TCP --destport 80 --action BLOCK

-   5. To configure a policy
+   5. To delete a policy (Ex: policy #1)

+          minifirewall --delete 1

 # Testing the Firewall